NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Before the government can get a conviction, the jury must render a unanimous guilty verdict.
 When it comes to tax evasion, the government is usually pretty good at building cases.

 They are also good at getting the discovery to indict defendants, including all the documents, surveillance videos, and any other forms of evidence.
-In any criminal case, there is the potential of jail time.
+In any criminal case, there is the potential for jail time.

 What Are Potential Penalties For Federal Criminal Tax Fraud?